 Crude Oil is commonly referred to as “black gold” because it is the life blood that makes our modern economy move.
 Many countries that lack secure energy sources have been stockpiling the energy source, as well as recycling their depreciating US Dollar with a hard asset.
 Additionally, Mideast tension that we are encountering with Iran always helps to prop prices up since Iran controls the artery of Middle Eastern Oil – Straits of Hormuz.
 Throw in a new leader in North Korea and we most certainly are encountering uncertain times.

 Looking at a long term chart of Oil, we can clearly see certain times that a trade may arise for a long term trader – 50% retracement levels and former multi-year highs.
 Note that Oil reversed from its market crash at the high of 1990 while the most recent sell-off ended at the 50% retracement of the entire move from 1999 to 2008.
-Before the rally gained traction Oil was in a trading range that hovered around the 50% level, which would allow a trader to wait and observe the market before entering.
+Before the rally gained traction, Oil was in a trading range that hovered around the 50% level, which would allow a trader to wait and observe the market before entering.
 Patience is a trader’s best friend!

 Natural Gas is an energy source that is tougher to store long term than Crude Oil and can have very WILD swings in the marketplace due to low or high inventory and what season it is: summer or winter.
-The US, presently, 2011-12, encountered a very long warm patch in the winter while reporting record surplus, as the new fracking technology allowed the US to potentially to be a net exporter of natural gas.
+The US, presently 2011-12, encountered a very long warm patch in the winter while reporting record surplus, as the new fracking technology allowed the US to potentially be a net exporter of natural gas.
 Note that before corn’s record percentage gain (400% move up), there was talk of record harvest and inventory glut, etc. What will cause natural gas prices to move up after such a big drop?
 Maybe a seasonal factor when summer ends.
 As shown below, there has been a pretty consistent pattern of when tops occur and bottoms form.

 That is what the farmers, grain processors and merchants believe as shown by the record high net commercial interest in the Commitment of Traders report.
 The Commitment of Traders report is a weekly summary required by US law to inform the public of the amount of interest by the three largest segments of the futures market: Commercials, Large Speculators, and Small Speculators.
 Logic would dictate that the Commercials know the most about the commodity and therefore prices should follow their lead.
 Is that correct with Wheat?

 Below are notations of the Commercial Interests when they were positive on wheat.
 On the most part, wheat tended to rally.
-Please note, though, these are monthly charts and upmost patience is required.
+Please note, these are monthly charts and upmost patience is required.
 Presently, the Commercial interests are holding a record high amount of wheat.
 What should occur?

 Looking at Corn can help us form an opinion of not only Corn, but Wheat as well.
 Below is a long term chart of Corn since the 1970s.
-The long term price high of Corn is 417 and a level that traders will aim for if weakness in Corn will occur.
+The long term price high of Corn is 417 and a level that traders will aim for if weakness in Corn occurs.
 Can it?

-Will past history repeat now?
+Will history repeat itself again?

 From interest rates, book value, dividend yield, taxation, to economic growth of a country’s assets, to employment – stock indices represent a great avenue to trade based on the above trends.
 A Stock Indices does this by representing a basket of the largest and healthiest companies in that specified country.